foo123/SciLite/README.md

 [SciLite Live](https://foo123.github.io/examples/scilite/)

-SciLite includes an optional interpreter that handles (almost) all of Octave/Matlab (see demo), however one can use the SciLite methods directly in JavaScript as well.
+SciLite includes an optional interpreter that handles (almost) all of Octave/Matlab syntax (see demo), however one can use the SciLite methods directly in JavaScript as well.

 **example**